 We can only accept renewals if you currently hold a chaperone licence issued by us.
 If you've moved to Derbyshire and hold a chaperone licence from another authority, then you must apply for a new chaperone licence.

-Training session
+Training session (not applicable for renewals)

-The remaining training dates for 2024 are:
+The next training sessions are:

 We're unable to accept references from family members.